wusinyee/SYW-Portfolio-v2023/World Happiness Project README.md

 The objectives of the project are as follows:
 * To create an interactive dashboard that presents data on the happiness levels of countries around the world
 * To provide users with an overview of the factors that contribute to happiness
-* To use Tableau public to create the dashboard
+* To use Tableau public to create data story and a series of visuals and dashboards
 * To ensure the dashboard is easy to use and accessible

 ## Scope ##